alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ### Receivers

-If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
+If the Receiver is not capable of consuming the RTSP Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
-An RTSP Receiver MUST obtain the SDP transport files describing the sub-Streams using the `DESCRIBE` method and assess the stream compatibility.
+An RTSP Receiver MUST obtain the SDP transport files describing the RTSP Stream/sub-Streams using the `DESCRIBE` method and assess the stream compatibility.

 An RTSP Receiver MAY connect to a non-NMOS RTSP Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Sender.
 Such RTSP Receiver SHOULD as a best effort interoperate with the non-NMOS RTSP Sender.

 An RTSP Receiver MUST use the `GET_PARAMETER` method with no entity body ping the RTSP server and SHOULD keep the connection alive.
 The RTSP Receiver SHOULD NOT send a ping before half the session `timeout` period, from the last `SETUP` response, is reached.

-An RTSP Receiver SHOULD monitor and adapt to changes in the sub-Streams parameters from SDP transport files received through the `DESCRIBE` method.
-Such changes MAY be communicated by the RTSP server to the client using an error code response, using the `ANNOUNCE` method, by closing unicast sub-Streams or by pausing multicast sub-Streams.
+An RTSP Receiver SHOULD monitor and adapt to changes in the RTSP Stream/sub-Streams parameters from SDP transport files received through the `DESCRIBE` method.
+Such changes MAY be communicated by the RTSP server to the client using an error code response, using the `ANNOUNCE` method, by closing unicast Stream/sub-Streams or by pausing multicast Stream/sub-Streams.

 ### Senders

-An RTSP Sender MAY, unless constrained by IS-11, produce any RTSP stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.
+An RTSP Sender MAY, unless constrained by IS-11, produce any RTSP Stream/sub-Streams that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

 A non-NMOS RTSP Receiver MAY connect to an RTSP Sender.
 IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Receiver.
 Such RTSP Sender MUST behave as if an RTSP Receiver was connecting.